marxin/texi2rst-generated/sphinx/gccint/rtl-representation/registers-and-memory.rst

 Here are the RTL expression types for describing access to machine registers and to main memory.

-.. index:: reg

-.. index:: hard registers

-.. index:: pseudo registers
+.. index:: reg, hard registers, pseudo registers

 :samp:`(reg:{m} {n})`
   For small values of the integer :samp:`{n}` (those that are less than